liam31245946/liam31245946/README.md

 - 📫 How to reach me **liamnguyennguyen1002@gmail.com**

-- ⚡ Fun fact **I am not a smartest person but I will do anything to execute the provided task**
+- 📖 personality **I am not a smartest person but I will do anything to execute provided task**

+- ⚡ Fun fact **I love Hiking and Wish to one day work remote from Lake Tahoe or Big Bear.
+I also love video games ( survival/ explore / craft) type.
+I also watch a lot of Youtuber who like to take their vehicle into the open and camp.
+I guess this is my personalty.
+Explore and thrist for knownledge is in my vein**

 <h3 align="left">Connect with me:</h3>
 <p align="left">